Lunar occultation of Aldebaran

 Objects: Aldebaran

-The Moon will pass in front of Aldebaran (Alpha Tauri), creating a lunar occultation visible from countries and territories including Canada, Greenland, the western Contiguous United States and western Russia amongst others.
+The Moon will pass in front of Aldebaran (Alpha Tauri), creating a lunar occultation visible from countries and territories including Canada, Greenland, the Contiguous United States and western Russia amongst others.
 Although the occultation will only be visible across part of the world – because the Moon is so close to the Earth that its position in the sky varies by as much as two degrees across the world – a close conjunction between the pair will be more widely visible.

-Unfortunately the occultation will not be visible from Fairfield, though it will be visible from western parts of the Contiguous United States.
+Unfortunately the occultation will not be visible from Cambridge, though it will be visible elsewhere in the Contiguous United States.

 The map below shows the visibility of the occultation across the world.
 Separate contours show where the disappearance of Aldebaran (Alpha Tauri) is visible (shown in red), and where its reappearance is visible (shown in blue).
 Solid contours show where each event is likely to be visible through binoculars at a reasonable altitude in the sky.
 Dotted contours indicate where each event occurs above the horizon, but may not be visible due to the sky being too bright or the Moon being very close to the horizon.